George Douglas of Pittendreich: Family

 George Douglas was the brother of Archibald Douglas, 6th Earl of Angus, and so was called "Master of Angus" in his lifetime.
 His parents were George Douglas, Master of Angus, and Elizabeth Drummond, daughter of John Drummond, 1st Lord Drummond.
 George married Elizabeth Douglas, the daughter and heir of David Douglas of Pittendreich near Elgin.

 The Douglas family gained custody of the young James V in 1526.
 After the king escaped from them he laid siege to Tantallon Castle in 1529.
 Douglas family members and allies including Alexander Drummond were forfeited of their lands and titles by the Parliament of Scotland.
 When the family was re-instated in 1543, George Douglas was the legal representative of the Earl of Morton whose lands had been had forfeited.
 When the Morton lands were restored, George Douglas had his son James, the future Regent, married to Morton's youngest daughter, Elizabeth Douglas.
 The 3rd Earl of Morton's eldest daughter Margaret married James Hamilton, 2nd Earl of Arran and another daughter married Lord Maxwell.
 Sadly, these three sisters were all affected by mental ill-health.

 George's eldest son David Douglas, who became the 7th Earl of Angus, married Margaret Hamilton, the daughter of John Hamilton of Samuelston, a brother of Regent Arran.
 Arran gave them a dowry of £1000 from the royal exchequer in November 1552.

-George had a son, George, and a daughter, Elizabeth, outside his marriage.
+George had a son, George, and two daughters, Elizabeth and Margaret, outside his marriage.
 The son married Marioun Douglas heiress of Parkhead or Parkheid, and so became known as George Douglas of Parkhead and was later Provost of Edinburgh and keeper of Edinburgh Castle.
 His daughter by Lady Dundas, Elizabeth, married Smeton Richeson.
+Margaret Douglas, who was born in Berwick, married a son of John Selby of Branxton.